 - Chantilly Velvet – velvety red blossoms that get up to 54 inches high

-- Chantilly White – come in bright-white with yellow centers
+- Chantilly White – comes in bright white with yellow centers

 - Chantilly Yellow – bright-yellow, cheery petals